 Many blood variables that are obtained for a routine clinical screen (e.g., differential WBC, RBC, hematocrit, hemoglobin, mean corpuscular volume, etc.) are currently found in iPAD.
-We also have blood chemistry data (e.g., albumin, total proteins, glucose, etc.), as well as body weights and blood pressure data.
+We also have blood chemistry data (e.g., albumin, total proteins, glucose, etc.), as well as body weights.
 The database consists of both cross-sectional and longitudinal data with age for a variety of non-human primate species.

 The iPAD contains data from a number of different primate research facilities, and therefore pooled data across sites may represent different housing conditions, diets, and assay procedures.
 All subjects were control animals (i.e., non-experimental) and deemed healthy at the time of measurement.
 Data values for each age represent a mean of the measures for an individual subject for a three-month period.

 Click on the links below to download User's Guide